apialerts/notify-action/README.md

 ### `api_key`

-**Required** API Key of the project to notify.
+**Required** API Key of the workspace to notify.

-Get your projects API Key from the Projects Page in the mobile app.
+Get your workspace API Key from the Workspaces page in the mobile app.

 ### `message`